caofanCPU/trzsz/README.md

 # trzsz

-trzsz is a simple file transfer tools, similar to lrzsz ( rz / sz ) but compatible with tmux.
+trzsz is a simple file transfer tools, similar to lrzsz ( rz / sz ), and compatible with tmux.

-which works with iTerm2 and has a nice progress bar.
+trzsz works with iTerm2, and has a nice progress bar.

 Website: [https://trzsz.github.io](https://trzsz.github.io)